 - Take Placement Exams:

+Read carefully below to see our online placement tests you must take prior to arriving for Orientation.
+Please make sure that you take the placement tests for the NYC campus.
 These placement tests are important; it is in your best interest to concentrate, apply yourself, and do the best you can.
-The levels of Mathematics and English into which you place can have an impact on other classes that you may need to take for your intended major requirements.
-You are allowed to take the placement tests for each area only once.
+The levels of Mathematics and English/ writing into which you place can have an impact on other classes that you may need to take for your intended major requirements.

-English Placement Test: Students take an English placement test that requires them to write an essay.
+Writing Placement Test: All students will take a writing placement test online prior to Orientation to determine the appropriate English course to take in their first semester.
+Students take an writing placement test that requires them to write an essay.
 Students will be evaluated on their ability to organize and develop ideas, to sustain an argument, and to use correct spelling and grammar.

-This is important because it means that how you perform on the English placement test will determine your first English class, regardless of any AP, IB, or Transfer Credit that you may be bringing in for English.
-If you have taken a college-level English course, or have AP or IB credit, then you should be able to perform to that standard on the English placement test, which is evaluated by Pace English Faculty.
+This is important because it means that how you perform on the writing placement test will determine your first English class, regardless of any AP, IB, or Transfer Credit that you may be bringing in for English/ writing.
+If you have taken a college-level English course, or have AP or IB credit, then you should be able to perform to that standard on the writing placement test, which is evaluated by Pace English Faculty.
 Only your performance on this placement test will be used to determine your first-semester English course.

 More information on the Transfer Credit Policy for Undergraduate Students can be found here.

-Mathematics Placement Test: Students take a mathematics placement test to determine the appropriate mathematics course to take in their first semester.
+Mathematics Placement Test: All students will take a mathematics placement test online prior to Orientation to determine the appropriate mathematics course to take in their first semester.
 Questions range from word problems to trigonometry and pre-calculus problems.
 Students may use calculators, but must bring their own with them to the exam.
 Cell/smart phone calculators will not be allowed.
 Mathematics placement will be reevaluated upon receipt of appropriate college transfer credit or official AP or IB scores.
 A sample placement test with problems and answers can be found at www.pace.edu/placementtesting.
 You can use this to help prepare yourself for the mathematics placement test.

 - Receive your first-semester schedule: